sylefeb/Silice/projects/ice-v/IceVDual.md

 RV32I cores that work independently but share the RAM (code + data).
 Like the Ice-V it is specialized to run from BRAM.

-With its SoC it uses 1250+ LUTs on the IceStick and validates at ~55 MHz.
+With its SoC it uses ~1220 LUTs on the IceStick and validates at ~55 MHz.
 Each core is 4 cycles per instruction but for shifts (both cores wait if one does ALU shifts).
 Cores retire instructions with a 2 cycles delay between them.
 `rdcycle` is supported with a 31 bits counter, the LSB of `rdcycle` returns the CPU id.

+The processor source code is there: [ice-v-dual.ice](CPUs/ice-v-dual.ice).

 <p align="center">
   <img src="ice-v-dual-demo.png">
 </p>

 ## How is this possible?